 Sometimes it isn't so clear.
 We can help you understand your rights.

-In collaboration with Equinox, The Sexual Assault and Crime Victims Assistance Program (SACVAP), and The YWCA of Northeastern New York, The Legal Project’s Crime Victims Legal Assistance Program provides civil legal services to victims/survivors of crime in Albany, Schenectady, and Rensselaer Counties, as well as victims/survivors who are incarcerated in local jails.
-This program is holistically-based, offering legal advice and/or representation for issues related to landlord/tenant, housing, divorce, family court, as well as many others, including:
+In collaboration with Equinox, The Sexual Assault and Crime Victims Assistance Program (SACVAP), and The YWCA of Northeastern New York, The Legal Project’s Crime Victims Legal Assistance Program provides civil legal services to victims/survivors of crime in Albany, Schenectady, and Rensselaer Counties, as well as college students attending school in the Capital Region.
+This program offers legal advice and representation for issues related to your experience.

 When Should You Speak with an Attorney?

-The Crime Victims Legal Assistance Program offers no-cost confidential legal consultations with attorneys who can listen to your concerns in order to help you choose the best avenues that the law can provide for your goals.
-Crime victim attorneys can answer legal questions to help you understand the civil legal process and your rights as a crime victim/survivor.
+At no cost to you, Crime Victim attorneys can answer your legal questions to help you understand the civil legal process and your rights as a crime victim/survivor.
 They can also offer representation in certain areas if that is what you decide to do.
 Staff can also provide victims/survivors of crime information on completing a New York State Office of Victim Services (OVS) Victims’ Compensation Application.